 Unfortunately, EHRs are often fragmented and poorly managed.
 They contain medical data in different formats across different systems.
 Time-pressurised medical staff struggle to manually log in every bit of information.
 This can lead to serious errors: duplicate medical records, misdiagnoses, delayed treatments, and even deaths.

 Given the amount of personal information they contain, EHRs are valuable.
 They must be secure.
-I’m sure you wouldn’t want anyone to sell yours on the black market (neither would I).
+I’m sure you wouldn’t want anyone to sell yours on the black market.
 But that kind of thing does actually happen.
 The digital format makes EHRs a target for hackers, who sell them for hundreds of pounds.

-So connecting the NHS structure of medical staff, GPs, health centers, hospitals and care homes sounds great in principle.
+So connecting the NHS structure of medical staff, GPs, health centres, hospitals and care homes sounds great in principle.
 Achieving it would ease many pain points in healthcare.
-The technology to do this already exists.

 There has been real progress towards this in recent years, with some exciting new developments.
 A particularly promising development uses the concept of APIs.
 API stands for Application Programming Interface.
-That’s not exactly enlightening, I know!
+(That’s not exactly enlightening, we know!)